pboivin/twill-form-templates/README.md

 ### Update the Model

-In our `$formTemplates` configuration, we'll add a new template (legal) for text-only pages such as Terms & Conditions, and we'll define a block selection for the 2 templates that support a block editor:
+In our `$formTemplates` configuration, we'll add a new template (`legal`) for text-only pages such as Terms & Conditions.
+Then, we'll define a block selection for our 2 templates that support a block editor:

 ```php
 // update file: app/Models/Page.php